kevingbb/lunchbytesNov2022/README.md

 # Lunch Bytes November 2022 - Hands-on with Container Apps

 The purpose of this repo is to help you quickly get hands-on with Container Apps.
-It is meant to be consumed either through GitHub codespaces or through a local VS Code Dev Container.
-The idea being that everything you need from tooling to runtimes is already included in the Dev Container so it should be as simple as executing a run command.
+It is meant to be consumed either through GitHub Codespaces or through a local VS Code Dev Container.
+The idea being that everything you need from tooling to language runtimes is already included in the Dev Container so it should be as simple as executing a run command.

 ## Scenario

 As a retailer, you want your customers to place online orders, while providing them the best online experience.
 This includes an API to receive orders that is able to scale out and in based on demand.
-You want to asynchronously store and process the orders using a queing mechanism that also needs to be auto-scaled.
+You want to asynchronously store and process the orders using a queuing mechanism that also needs to be auto-scaled.
 With a microservices architecture, Container Apps offer a simple experience that allows your developers focus on the services, and not infrastructure.

 In this sample you will see how to: